GabsEdits/old-website/README.md

 ## Change log (dd/mm/yyyy)
+    26/12/2022 Added my telegram, changed the about me tab to bio and updated the projects list
+<br>25/12/2022  Added a Christmas Icon
+<br>23/12/2022 Update list
-<br> 22/12/2022 Merged the Arhive website with this one, that means now the projects from the gabas.w3spaces.com are now here for example: the `gabas.w3spaces.com/password/index.html` is now in `gabsedits.github.io/password`
+<br>22/12/2022 Merged the Arhive website with this one, that means now the projects from the gabas.w3spaces.com are now here for example: the `gabas.w3spaces.com/password/index.html` is now in `gabsedits.github.io/password`

 <br>*1.0* New UI lang</li>
 <br>*1.0* New Projects Tab</li>